Feasibility Study

 What’s Next

 The planning process advances along two coordinated tracks—City of Homer HHE Execution and USACE HHE Execution—as illustrated in the graphic at left.
 The scoping and opportunity appraisal phases began in May 2023.
-During these phases, public input and data collection are a key focus.
-The subsequent alternatives evaluation and analysis phase is expected to last approximately 9 months; public engagement will continue throughout this phase, ensuring that the alternatives are developed and evolve in a manner that considers and reflects community needs.
-The goal is to complete the evaluation of selected alternative design solutions and arrive at a tentatively selected plan (TSP) by the end of the first year of the study.
-Selecting a TSP for further in-depth study is the milestone capping the USACE’s first year of planning activities.
+The subsequent alternatives evaluation and analysis phase began in September 2023 and is currently underway.
+Public engagement will continue throughout this phase, ensuring that the alternatives are developed and evolve in a manner that considers and reflects community needs.

 Mission